arjun-bhadwal/first-degree-thesis/README.md

 # first-degree-thesis
 Questions, thoughts, FAQ, guidelines.

+Disclaimer - Most of these are advices from experiences and not hard-written rules by any measure.

 ## What, Where, How, Why, and When

 ### What is a First Degree Thesis(FDT)?
 What happens in this thesis?
 What are the options?